 Students in the Division of Business Administration are finding success after graduation in both the public and private sectors of corporate America.
 They hold positions such as industrial production supervisors, banking loan officers, sales representatives, retail management, non-profit executives, and entrepreneurs.

-The division offers two majors, Business Administration, a traditional four-year bachelor’s degree program, and Organizational Management, an accelerated evening program designed for the working adults who have at least 60 semester hours of transferable college credits.
+The division offers two majors, Business Administration, a traditional four-year bachelor’s degree program, and Organizational Management, an accelerated evening program designed for working adults who have at least 60 semester hours of transferable college credits.
 Both majors are designed to prepare graduates for successful careers in the world of business, and both are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 Accountant Clerk, Benefits Manager, Business Analyst, Career Counselor, Commodities Trader, Entrepreneur , Export Agent, Financial Planner, Finance Manager, Human Resource Manager , Independent Consultant , Information Technology Officer, Loan Officer, Logistics, Marketing Analyst, Marketer, Payroll Manager , Sales Representative , Real Estate Agent, Hotel Management, Corporate Law, Insurance